basemmerink/fungal-twitch/README.md

   - TWITCH_CHANNEL - The channel where you will livestream this mod
   - REWARD_FROM_ID - The ID of the channel point redemption for the "from" material
   - REWARD_TO_ID - The ID of the channel point redemption for the "to" material
-    - If you don't know these IDs, you can run the server and redeem the channel point reward (make sure that user must enter a message)
+    - First you should make 2 channel point redemptions, a template for those can be seen in the image below
+    - To get the IDs, you can run the server and redeem the channel point reward (make sure that user must enter a message).
 After redeeming the channel point reward, the server will print the reward ID in the console
   - LOG_SHIFT_RESULT_TO_TWITCH - Do you want the bot account to send a message in twitch chat if a shift succeeds (true/false)
 - Run the batch file RUN_THIS_THE_FIRST_TIME.bat - This will setup the nodejs environment
 - Run server.bat - You need to run this each time when you want to play this mod